idRisto/Web-Frameworks-exercises/README.md

-# Web Ohjelmointi
+# Web Developmentexercises

-Web ohjelmoinnin tehtävät 1-5
+Web development exercises 1-5.
+These were done to learn basics of react.js